HuiShiSerenaShi/rpc_project_HuiShi/README.md

 of the joints, which is used to update the current gripper's width.

-Once a message is received on the set_gripper_span topic, the node computes the correct values for the fingers of the gripper, publishing the results on the following topics:
+Once a message is received on the set_gripper_span topic, the node computes the correct angle values for the fingers of the gripper, publishing the results on the following topics:

 * edo_gripper_left_base_controller, Float64 message.
 * edo_gripper_left_finger_controller, Float64 message.
 * edo_gripper_right_base_controller, Float64 message.
 * edo_gripper_right_finger_controller, Float64 message.

+The values for the fingers are computed with a "magic formula", that comes from the linear regression of manual measures of the span of the gripper and the angle of the base fingers.

 The node also publishes the current status and width of the gripper on the following topics: